fareen341/Django-DRF-End-To-End/README.md

 <b>Data Merging and Joining</b>
 <pre>
-We can perform sql like join of two dataframe:
+1. We can perform sql like join of two dataframe:
+2. The how parameter specifies the type of join (inner, outer, left, right).
+3. You can also join multiple DataFrames by chaining .join().

 import pandas as pd
 left = pd.DataFrame({'key': ['K0', 'K1', 'K2'],
                     'value_left': [1, 2, 3]})
 right = pd.DataFrame({'key': ['K1', 'K2', 'K3'],
                      'value_right': [4, 5, 6]})
 result = pd.merge(left, right, on='key', how='left')  # Left join

 O/p: